 FIRST: if indeed the lower cortisol levels found after exposure to the SSRI is a product of blocking of serotonin uptake, then therapeutic use of cannabis would help.
 THC would activate CB1 receptor, resulting in the inhibiting of serotonin receptors and increase in serotonin circulating.

-SECOND: Prozac could also have off-target effects, unrelated to serotonin and cannabinoid receptors, in which case the side effects of the drug would outweigh its benefits (for use during pregnancy).
+SECOND: Prozac could also have off-target effects, unrelated to serotonin and cannabinoid receptors.
+In this case the side effects of the drug would outweigh its benefits (for use during pregnancy).

 THIRD: the situation may be much more complex and coactivation of cannabinoid receptors, serotonin and even dopamine systems may produce or temper negative outcomes for offspring.

-For now, it remains to be determined whether the data from the zebrafish model can be recapitulated in humans, and if so whether CB1 activation could prevent this bad effects on human offspring as suggested by the animal studies suggest.
+For now, we don’t know whether the data from the zebrafish model can recapitulate in humans.
+Or if it can, whether CB1 activation could prevent this bad effect on human offspring as the animal studies suggest.
 Either way, prozac and pregnancy might be something to avoid.